 - ORION Open Science

-– aims to make research in the life sciences and biomedicine more open and incorporate more societal perspectives into the research process.
+– this EU-funded project, which has now come to an end, aimed to make research in the life sciences and biomedicine more open and incorporate more societal perspectives into the research process.

 - RRI Tools

-– this project, which has now come to an end developed an ecosystem for Science Shops in Europe.
+– this EU-funded project, which has now come to an end, developed an ecosystem for Science Shops in Europe.

 - Open science workshops